King's College, Hong Kong: School campus

-Built in 1926, the Bonham Campus of King's College is one of the oldest surviving pre-war government school buildings in Hong Kong.
+Built in 1926, the Bonham Road Campus is one of the oldest surviving pre-war government school buildings in Hong Kong.
 The red-brick school building in neo-classical style was originally built around the three sides of a square in 1926 and the whole building comprised a North Wing, a South Wing and an East Wing with a bell tower (now removed) above the colonnaded curved entrance porch at the junction of Bonham Road and Western Street.
 The three wings of the school building are arranged in collegiate style around a central courtyard which serves as the school playground to form a quadrangle.

 Red-brick Roman arched colonnades are applied along the facade and corridor on the ground floor of the South Wing and coupled columns form loggias on the first and second floors.
 Roman arched colonnades are also found on the front elevations of the East and North Wings.

 Clerestory windows are found on the upper part of the bricked-up arches of the North Wing.
 Some doorways have Roman arches or flattened arches with fanlight glazing.
 The red-brick wall angles are emphasised with quoins.

 The most impressive part of the school building is its circular entrance porch at the junction of Bonham Road and Western Street.
 The porch is supported by granite coupled columns with Ionic Order capitals featuring volute brackets and Italian Renaissance style side openings.
 A groin vault can be seen on the top floor of the entrance block which is rarely found in other school buildings.

 The building which houses the college has evolved over the years since its establishment in 1926.
 It was once damaged in World War II and rebuilt and refurbished after the war.
 Since then the orthodox structure has reserved its current façades of grey granite columns against a background of crimson bricks, arched corridors and cavernous garden, an image widely held by its students and the public as an epitome of the college.

-It became a declared monument in December 2011.
+On 2 December 2011, the school building was declared as a monument by the Antiquities and Monuments Office.

 Academics

 HKDSE

-King's College has produced 3 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 3 "Top Scorers" and "Super Top Scorers" in the history of Hong Kong Diploma of Secondary Education Examination (HKDSE).
+King's College has produced 3 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 3 "Top Scorers" and "Super Top Scorers" in Hong Kong Diploma of Secondary Education Examination (HKDSE).

 7 x 5** "Top Scorers" are candidates who obtained perfect scores of 5** in each of the four core subjects and three electives.

 8 x 5** "Super Top Scorers" are candidates who obtained seven Level 5** in four core subjects and three electives, and an additional Level 5** in the Mathematics Extended (M1/M2) module.